Unlocking with the key blade

 |The door can be opened from both the outside and the inside.|

 |The door is blocked against opening from the outside.
 To return to position A, the inner door handle must be opened.|

 - A door's lock reset only locks that particular door - not all doors simultaneously.

 - A manually locked rear door with enabled child lock cannot be opened from either insider or outside.
-Unlocking is possible using the buttons on the key, the central locking button, the keyless locking system* or by using the Volvo Cars app.
+Unlocking is possible using the buttons on the key, the central locking button, the keyless locking system* or Volvo On Call*.